NickGlenn/Frontend-Config/README.md

 See https://rollupjs.org/guide/en/#external

+> If `isLibrary` is set to `true`, the `external` array will automatically be filled in using the names of all the packages found in the `"dependencies"` map.

 ### dotenv

-`boolean | DotenvConfigOptions`
+`null | DotenvConfigOptions`

-Unless explicitly set to `false`, the [dotenv](https://www.npmjs.com/package/dotenv) library will be initialized using the provided (or default) settings.
+Unless explicitly set to `null`, the [dotenv](https://www.npmjs.com/package/dotenv) library will be initialized using the provided (or default) settings.
 This allows for developers to maintain a local `.env` file with environment variables that will be made available to the build process.

 See options for [`DotenvConfigOptions`](https://www.npmjs.com/package/dotenv#options)